 - Most analysts consider GSK to be a “hold” or “sell.”
 Only 1 out of 12 I read had GSK to be a “buy.”
 In other words, most analysts are not thinking that GSK has strong earnings growth over the next year or so.
 Dorit is a miserable failure at promoting their stock.

 Again, the claims are that Dorit has some profound influence over the price of the stock.
-But really, she only speaks to the 6 cents per share.
+But really, if every single stock analyst in the world thought that she had some incredible influence over vaccines in the world, it’s only for about 12 cents per share.
 So if Dorit really had influence, which she clearly does not, maybe she could raise the price by 1 cent per share.

 If she owned 1000 shares of GSK (worth around $50,000), she’d make $10.00.
 Enough to get a few cups of coffee, if she drank coffee (I have no idea if she does or not, but maybe she’s a shill for Starbucks).